Mark Knopfler discography

 The Mark Knopfler discography consists of recordings by British singer-songwriter and guitarist Mark Knopfler, not including his work with Dire Straits.
 Knopfler began recording apart from Dire Straits in 1983, when he released his first soundtrack album Local Hero.
 That same year he produced his first album, Infidels for Bob Dylan.
 Between 1983 and 2016, Knopfler composed and released nine soundtrack albums, the last of which was with Evelyn Glennie.

 After he quietly disbanded Dire Straits in 1995, Knopfler released his first solo album Golden Heart in 1996.
-In total, he has released nine studio albums, two collaborative studio albums with Chet Atkins and Emmylou Harris, and twenty-two singles.
+In total, he has released ten studio albums, two collaborative studio albums with Chet Atkins and Emmylou Harris, and twenty-two singles.
 In addition, Knopfler has also produced four additional albums for other artists, including Land of Dreams in 1988 for Randy Newman, and has appeared on many albums by other artists, providing guitar tracks or guest appearance vocals.